Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons

+The New START treaty is an agreement by both the US and Russian governments to limit the deploying of nuclear ballistic missiles.
+Being signed in 2010 and started in force back on February 5, 2011, had the Russian government seven years to meet the requirements set by the treaty.
+The treaty was extended in 2021 for another five years till 2026.

 Request of the World Health Organization

 An advisory opinion on this issue was originally requested by the World Health Organization (WHO) on 3 September 1993:

 The ICJ considered the WHO's request, in a case known as the Legality of the Use by a State of Nuclear Weapons in Armed Conflict (General List No. 93), and also known as the WHO Nuclear Weapons case, between 1993 and 1996.
 The ICJ fixed 10 June 1994 as the time limit for written submissions, but after receiving many written and oral submissions, later extended this date to 20 September 1994.
 After considering the case the Court refused to give an advisory opinion on the WHO question.
 On 8 July 1996 it held, by 11 votes to three, that the question did not fall within the scope of WHO's activities, as is required by Article 96(2) of the UN Charter.